Last Updated on by

 - Filter and brush cleaning tool

-The Neato Botvac D7 Connected is among the best robot vacuums that you can buy right now, but because it is priced at $800, other people might find it very expensive.
+The Neato Botvac D7 Connected is among the best robot vacuums that you can buy right now, but other people might find it very expensive.
 For the budget conscious, there are several more affordable alternatives to consider and one of these is the Roomba 690.

-The Roomba 690 is the least expensive of Roomba’s Wi-Fi connected robot vacuums, selling only for $375.
+The Roomba 690 is the least expensive of Roomba’s Wi-Fi connected robot vacuums.
 It uses the AeroForce vacuuming technology and iRobot’s patented three-stage cleaning system that uses a main brush, a side brush, and the vacuum suction to clean your floors.

 Unlike the Neato Botvac, the Roomba 960 has a round form factor with a diameter of 13 inches, and a height of 3.7 inches.
 It uses sensors to avoid dropping from stairs and to avoid bumping into obstacles.